gzc/kicksystems/README.md

-KickSystems aims to help you kick systems.
+KickSystems aims to help you kick Systems.
 =======

 We will cover